 - A centralised service allows for efficiencies in truck requirements and collection frequencies, meaning fewer trucks clogging up our streets less often.

 - Savings on fuel, machinery, wear and tear on roads, and vehicles can be made by minimising and optimising collection routes.

 - As a community we are sometimes confused about what can and can’t be recycled and composted.
 With a central, standard collection, Council can provide consistent, accurate information about how to recycle correctly.
-Currently there are six different licensed kerbside collection operators in Tauranga who have variations in service levels and material allowances that can cause community confusion.
+Currently there are eight different licensed kerbside collection operators in Tauranga who have variations in service levels and material allowances that can cause community confusion.

 - There are still many people who don’t understand the importance of reducing rubbish, recycling and composting.
 With a council-led service there are better opportunities to educate the whole community about it and why it’s the right thing to do.

 - Tauranga aspires to be an internationally competitive city that offers a high standard of living for its community.
 Managing our city’s waste responsibly and protecting our environment contributes to this vision.

 - Other cities around the country (such as Christchurch, Auckland and Hamilton) are achieving higher rates of diversion from landfill than Tauranga and aim to become ‘waste free’ or have ‘zero waste’ – we need to step up.